samrand96/FatLogger/README.md

 - Hawzheen Mohammed Ali (Student ID: 2120226104, Email: hawzheen.ali11@gmail.com)

 Their combined expertise and unwavering dedication have led to the creation of a remarkable application that exemplifies academic and professional excellence.

+# 📲 How To Download Release?

+To get started with FatLogger Android Universal V1.0alpha, follow these steps:

+1. Visit the [Releases](https://github.com/samrandhaji/FatLogger/releases) page of the FatLogger repository on GitHub.
+2. Locate the latest release, which should be labeled "Android Universal V1.0alpha."
+3. Click on the release to access the release details.
+4. Scroll down to the Assets section, where you will find the downloadable release package.
+5. Download the package that corresponds to your Android device.
+6. Once the download is complete, install the FatLogger application on your Android device.
+7. Launch the app and grant any necessary permissions to ensure seamless functionality.
+8. You are now ready to capture food photos, explore nutritional information, and utilize the various features offered by FatLogger.

+We recommend regularly checking the [Releases](https://github.com/samrandhaji/FatLogger/releases) page for updates and new releases to ensure you have the latest version of FatLogger with all the enhancements and bug fixes.

+Join the FatLogger community, take control of your nutrition, and embark on a journey towards a healthier lifestyle!

 # 🎯 Conclusion